dnikic/terminal-developer-workflow/README.md

 nnoremap <C-p> :find ./**/*
-"Fuzzy CTRL SHIF F like in  VSCode, aka vimgrep nnoremap <C-S-f> :vimgrep /someword/ ./**/*.txt "Whenever you qa, your session will be  saved in the curent folder, "and you can access it by using vim -S ses.vim "autocmd VimLeavePre * mksession! ./ses.vim
+"Fuzzy CTRL SHIF F like in  VSCode, aka vimgrep nnoremap <C-S-f> :vimgrep /someword/ ./**/*.txt "nnoremap <leader>f :vimgrep /someword/ ./**/*.txt "on Mac use this line instead of above one and \ instead of Ctrl "Whenever you qa, your session will be  saved in the curent folder, "and you can access it by using vim -S ses.vim "autocmd VimLeavePre * mksession! ./ses.vim